compmem/smile/docs/tutorial.rst

     ...

-By placeing `@Subroutine` above our subroutine definition, we tell the compiler to treat this as a smile **Subroutine**.
+By placeing `@Subroutine` above our subroutine definition, we tell the compiler to treat this as a SMILE **Subroutine**.
 The subroutine will eventually present a fixation cross, wait, present the stimulus, wait again, and then repeat for all of the list items you pass it.
 Just like calling a function or declaring a state, we will call **ListPresent** in the body of our experiment and pass in